FullScreenShenanigans/EightBittr/docs/walkthrough/README.md

 This page will guide you through the steps to create a new game using the EightBittr game engine.
 The game will feature a player avoiding boxes bouncing around a screen like an old screensaver and include a basic suite of tests.

-> Make sure you've read through the other documentation pages listed in the [EightBittr README.md](../../README.md) before reading this one!
+> Make sure you've read through the other documentation pages listed in the [README.md](./README.md) before reading this one!

 ## Preface